 You’re likely already freaking out wondering what razor you should be buying in the first place.
+Razors for black men, razors for men with thinning hair and razors for men with coarse hair are all very different.
 Luckily, we’ve gone through everything and helped get you the best razor for shaving your head.
-But if you already have one you got, don’t fret — It’ll likely work just fine and you can always shop around for the ones you like best when you get more into this.
+But if you already have one you got, don’t fret -- It’ll likely work just fine and you can always shop around for the ones you like best, especially razors that prevent ingrown hair.

 Now that you have your razor blade and handle, it’s a matter of finding a good shaving cream or shaving soap.
 You can always stick to the typical shaving cream you’ve used and you’ll be just fine but we’ve also done the homework and picked out some of the best shaving creams on the market for you too.